MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-select-a-configuration-for-a-usb-device.md

 ---
-title: How to select a configuration for a USB device
+title: How to Select a Configuration for a USB Device
-description: In this topic, you will learn about how to select a configuration in a universal serial bus (USB) device. ms.date: 01/25/2023
+description: This article demonstrates how to select a configuration for a universal serial bus (USB) device. ms.date: 01/16/2024
 ---

 # How to select a configuration for a USB device

-In this topic, you will learn about how to select a configuration in a universal serial bus (USB) device.

 To select a configuration for a USB device, the client driver for the device must choose at least one of the supported configurations and specify the alternate settings of each interface to use.
 The client driver packages those choices in a *select-configuration request* and sends the request to the Microsoft-provided USB driver stack, specifically the USB bus driver (USB hub PDO).
 The USB bus driver selects each interface in the specified configuration and sets up a communication channel, or *pipe*, to each endpoint within the interface.
 After the request completes, the client driver receives a handle for the selected configuration, and pipe handles for the endpoints that are defined in the active alternate setting for each interface.
 The client driver can then use the received handles to change configuration settings and to send I/O read and write requests to a particular endpoint.